henel321/homeassistant-config/README.md

 - Add zwave dimmers to current in wall switches
 - Add zwave thermostats for electric floor heating in bathrooms
 - Create switches for "cleaning" scenes for all rooms and a few more shortcuts.
+- Automate vacuum schedule in HA together with precense detection.